Rosettea/Hilbish/docs/hooks/_index.md

   docs
 ---

-Hooks are Hilbish's versions of events, which are used via the [Bait](../api/bait) module.
+Signals are global events emitted with the [Bait](../api/bait) module.
-For more detail on how to act on these hooks, you may check the Bait page.
+For more detail on how to use these signals, you may check the Bait page.